 In order to get more familiar with Compute Shaders in Unity, I made a BOID simulation using the many threads of a Compute Shader in Unity.
 BOIDs are agents with flocking behavior and can appear like a swarm of fish or birds.
-My first simulation could handle 2^14 BOIDs with decent performance: a number impossible to achieve on the CPU alone.
+By leveraging the power of the GPU about I could simulate about 32 thousand BOIDs in Unity with decent performance.

 The BOIDs work by following a few simple rules.
 They avoid nearby BOIDs, move toward the center of the flock, and try to match velocities with other nearby BOIDs.
-My first simulation also included a box that they would avoid and get teleported to the other side should they cross it.
-I also ran this simulation in debug mode so I could have gotten better performance.
+I included a box to act as bounds that they would avoid and get teleported to the other side should they cross it.

 I made a special BOID that was marked so that it would behave differently and the others would treat it differently.
 My idea was a “Smelly BOID” that the others would avoid much more strongly, but it would feel lonely and muscle to the swarm's center.
 To make it more distinguished, I made it huge and green with the old high-poly mesh.
 Thanks to some optimizations I made, I was also able to have twice as many BOIDs.